 I’m about to show you a quick and easy 3 step process that will have you researching, finding and deciding on your keywords in next to no time!

-Let’s be real here: you competitors are ranking highly for a reason.
+Let’s face it: you competitors are ranking highly for a reason.

 Search Google for a phrase related to your business.